 Electrification is likely to become the single-most important measure in the long-term transition of the transport sector to renewable energy.
 Electric vehicles (EV) are expected to dominate the light-duty vehicle stock in the decades to come and in recent years we have seen indications that electric vehicles may also play a significant role within certain types of heavy transport.
 Many Nordic cities are already purchasing electric buses, and several truck manufacturers are in the early stages of marketing electric trucks.
 Norway is currently leading the market for electric vehicles.
-In 2018, electric vehicles and plug-in electric vehicles (PHEV) accounted for approx. 48% of total sales of passenger vehicles, and in the first quarter of 2019, this figure rose to a remarkable 60%.
-At a Nordic level, EV sales are significantly lower, 14% in 2018, and the share of the total stock is even lower, just 2.6% in 2018.
+In 2018, electric vehicles and plug-in electric vehicles (PHEV) accounted for approx. 48% of total sales of passenger vehicles; in 2019 this figure rose to a remarkable 56%.
+At a Nordic level, EV sales are significantly lower, 16% in 2019, and the share on the total stock is even lower, just 3.6% in 2019.